|

 Q: What camera/lens are you using?

 A: Many camera/lens combinations can be used to produce pictures similar to mine.
 Masterpieces have been made with simple point-and-shoot cameras, and terrible photos have been made with equipment that is far more expensive and advanced than what I use.
-I won't deny the importance of good optics and a reliable camera, but patience and rigorous technique are truly what lead to consistently making great pictures.
+I won't deny the importance of good optics and a reliable camera, but high-end equipment without patience and rigorous technique will not lead to consistently great pictures.
 With that being said, my primary camera is a Nikon D810.
-I use a variety of lenses depending on the circumstances, most frequently the 200mm micro-Nikkor, the Laowa 100mm 2x macro, and the Laowa 25mm 2.5-5x macro.
-For especially tiny subjects, such as slime molds, I use Mitutoyo 7.5x and 10x microscope objectives adapted to my camera using my aforementioned 200mm micro-Nikkor as a converging lens.
+I use a variety of lenses depending on the circumstances, most frequently the Nikon 200mm macro, the Laowa 100mm 2x macro, and the Laowa 25mm 2.5-5x macro.
+For especially tiny subjects, such as slime molds, I use Mitutoyo 7.5x and 10x microscope objectives adapted to my camera using my aforementioned 200mm Nikon as a converging lens.

 Q: Where else can I see your pictures besides this awesome website?

-A: I regularly post my new work on Instagram.
-In addition to the main photos, I often share behind-the-scenes pictures and videos so you can get a better idea of what I do in the field.
-If you are looking for physical prints, I have some of my favorite pictures on display at the Vacaville Art Gallery, where you can see the work of many talented artists.
-I'm also pleased to announce that I will have 20 large photos in The Forest Floor exhibit at The Gallery at 48 Natoma in Folsom from June 28th through August 29th, 2024.
-Be sure to check it out if you are in the area!
+A: I regularly post my new work on Instagram along with behind-the-scenes pictures and videos so you can get a better idea of what I do in the field.
+If you are looking for physical prints, I have some of my favorite pictures on display at the Vacaville Art Gallery.
+This is a great place to see the work of many talented artists!

 Q: Will your copyright watermark appear on pictures that I buy?